finautica/zfix/README.md

   <h1 align="center">ZFIX</h1>

   <p align="center">
-        An attempt to create foundation for a FIX engine in Zig.
+        An attempt to create a foundation for a FIX engine in Zig.
     </p>
 </div>